twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTINSTALLWIZARDFORM** – Used when installing the font for use with other applications.
 * **TFONTLOGFORM** – Used when viewing the font log (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
-* **TFONTPROPERTIESFORM** – Used to modify or view the font properties (e.g. to disable the features of automatic generation of naming fields).
+* **TFONTPROPERTIESFORM** – Displays a dialog where you can modify or view properties for the font.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 * **TFONTTABLESFORM** – Shows a list of tables in the font.
 * **TFONTTESTFORM** – Used when testing desktop fonts (not web fonts).
 Default text in `mmFontTest` is the program name, uppercase, lowercase and numbers.